-When Waiting is the Best Option
+4. Know When Waiting Is the Best Option

 Many retailers begin discounting their products in earnest after the Black Friday hype has passed, often as soon as Cyber Monday.
-In fact, according to the article, Cyber Monday is becoming increasingly popular, with “online sales [growing] by 20.6% over the previous year, hitting a record $2.29 billion.”

-As such, although it was often true that retailers reserved some of their best sales exclusively for Black Friday in the past, this just isn’t the case in today’s marketplace.
+Although it was often true that retailers reserved some of their best sales exclusively for Black Friday in the past, this just isn’t the case in today’s marketplace.
 As you can see from this handy DailyMail infographic, the best time to buy certain products may occur after (or in some instances, before) Black Friday, so it’s important that you know which items you need and which times are best for purchasing them.

 With this fresh in your mind, let’s talk about specific product categories you can expect to score deals on during Black Friday, and which ones might end up costing you more.